To be eligible for admission to the department, a student must have a BS in engineering, physics or a comparable science program.

 - TOEFL results* (if applicable)

-- Product design portfolio* (required for MS-ENGR in Product Design applicants)
+- Product design portfolio* (required in application for MS-ENGR in Product Design)

 Statement of purpose